berylrb/favorite-shows/README.md

 - [x] set up api call for trending shows
 - [x] set up api call for recommended shows
 - [x] hover over poster cards to see show description
+- [ ] add an 'about' page that explains what queue is for and how to utilize its features
 - [ ] add a slider that only displays 3-4 poster cards at once
 - [ ] minor css adjustments
 - [ ] add custom animations